Bhutan at the Olympics: 1992 Summer Olympics

 Bhutan sent a delegation of six to compete at the 1992 Summer Olympics in Barcelona, Spain which took place from 25 July to 9 August 1992.
 It was the nation's third consecutive appearance at the Summer Olympics.
 The whole delegation consisted of archers.
 Jubzhang Jubzhang served as the team's flagbearer in the opening ceremony.
 None of the Bhutanese archers advanced past the ranking round, both as teams and individuals.
 The Bhutanese women's team was the only team to not advance to the Round of 16 in their event.

 1996 Summer Olympics

 Bhutan's delegation sent to compete at the 1996 Summer Olympics in Atlanta, United States which took place from 19 July to 4 August 1996.
 It was the nation's fourth consecutive appearance at the Summer Olympics.
 The delegation consisted of two athletes competing in archery.
 Jubzhang again served as the team's flagbearer in the opening ceremony.
-None of the Bhutanese archers advanced past the Round of 64, with both of them being defeated to Ukrainians.
+None of the Bhutanese archers advanced past the Round of 64, with both of them being defeated by Ukrainians.